NotionCue

 Check: Markdown Negotiation via the Accept Header

-This is Cloudflare's own proposal rather than a ratified IETF standard, though the underlying mechanism — HTTP content negotiation via the Accept header — is itself a decades-old, entirely standard HTTP feature.
-The logic is straightforward: an agent parsing a page for its semantic content, not its visual layout, gains almost nothing from wading through navigation markup, ad containers, and styling classes to extract the three paragraphs of actual substance.
+This proposal builds on a decades-old, entirely standard HTTP feature — content negotiation via the Accept header — applied to a new use case.
+The logic is straightforward: an agent parsing a page for its semantic content, not its visual layout, gains almost nothing from wading through navigation markup, ad containers, and styling classes to extract the actual substance.
 A clean Markdown response, requested explicitly via content negotiation, gives the agent exactly the content it needs with none of the parsing overhead.
-Most sites score zero on this check today, which makes it one of the highest-leverage, lowest-competition implementations available — a Cloudflare Worker or an edge function that detects the Accept header and serves a converted Markdown response is a self-contained, isolated change that does not touch your main application logic:
+Most sites score zero on this check today, which makes it one of the highest-leverage, lowest-competition implementations available — a self-contained edge function that detects the Accept header and serves a converted Markdown response does not touch your main application logic:

-// Cloudflare Worker: serve Markdown when requested via Accept header
+// Edge function: serve Markdown when requested via Accept header

 export default {